agda/agda/doc/user-manual/team.rst

 Agda 2 was originally written by Ulf Norell, partially based on code from Agda 1 by Catarina Coquand and Makoto Takeyama, and from Agdalight by Ulf Norell and Andreas Abel.
+Cubical Agda was originally contributed by Andrea Vezzosi.

 Agda 2 is currently actively developed mainly by (in alphabetical order):